top of page

 With enough time and experimentation, the stomach can learn to tolerate larger volumes of foods and fluids, and the intestines can adapt to absorb more carbs.
 This means improved performance and reduced likelihood and severity of GI issues.

-Start with small amounts of easy-to-digest low fat low fiber carbs like sports products (drinks, chews, gels etc), applesauce, graham crackers, white toast, rice cakes etc and slowly work your way up.
+Start with small amounts of easy-to-digest low-fat, low-fiber carbs like sports products (drinks, chews, gels etc), applesauce, graham crackers, white toast, rice cakes, etc, and slowly work your way up.
 Use liquids if you're particularly sensitive.
-The important thing is to stick to carbs only, be consistent, start with small amounts, track what works and what doesn't, and gradually increase.

 Here is a very simple example: